lmcrean/dottie/backend/routes/assessment/getList/README.md

 ## Notes
 - The endpoint supports both flattened and nested data formats for backward compatibility
+- Although legacy code can handle both formats, the response will be in the flattened format
 - For test users, it may also attempt direct database access if the USE_LEGACY_DB_DIRECT environment variable is set to 'true'